IDEXX Laboratories Inc (IDXX)'s Winning Formula: Financial Metri

 - Growth rank: 10/10

-Considering the individual ranks, GuruFocus assigned IDEXX Laboratories Inc a GF Score of 97 out of 100, which signals the highest outperformance potential.
+Considering the individual ranks, IDEXX Laboratories Inc has demonstrated exceptional performance in profitability, growth, and momentum.
+While its financial strength is also commendable, the GF Value rank indicates a moderate valuation.
+GuruFocus assigned IDEXX Laboratories Inc a GF Score of 96 out of 100, which signals the highest outperformance potential.

 Understanding IDEXX Laboratories Inc Business